Speak to real business finance experts who really understand business finance

 Invoice Finance

-Whatever your revenue stream, you will face substantial quarterly VAT or annual tax demands.
+You will face substantial quarterly VAT or annual tax demands whatever your revenue stream.
 These can cause serious problems with your cash flow.
 Tax Loans help you to spread the cost of your tax demands into affordable monthly payments.

 Mezzanine Funding

 Equity funding could provide the scale of funding you need.
-There’s nothing to repay, because you are basically selling a share in your business.
-It can mean losing control of your company – it will certainly mean sharing all future profits with your investors.
+There’s nothing to repay because you are basically selling a share in your business.
+However, it might mean you lose partial control of your company, and it will certainly mean sharing all future profits with your investors.
 Equity investors make their return from your growth.

 Mezzanine Finance can provide a third way to raise the funds you need.
 A lender will provide the funds you need, secured on the future of your business.
 They will offer a high level of funding, but you will need to repay their debt and interest charges - if you fail to repay, they will have the right to take an agreed proportion of equity interest in the company.